-Nigeria safe for investors despite attacks: president
+Nigeria safe for investors despite attacks-president

-BERLIN (Reuters) - President Goodluck Jonathan insisted on Thursday Nigeria was safe for foreign investors, while calling for Western logistical help to combat the radical Islamist group Boko Haram.
+BERLIN, April 19 (Reuters) - President Goodluck Jonathan insisted on Thursday Nigeria was safe for foreign investors, while calling for Western logistical help to combat the radical Islamist group Boko Haram.

 The group, which wants Sharia (Islamic) law more widely applied across Africa's most populous nation, has killed hundreds in gun and bomb attacks this year.